Swift-Publisher-Mac-License/Swift-Publisher-Mac/README.md

 Swift Publisher's simple drag-and-drop interface allows for quick layout adjustments, and its ability to export designs in various formats (PDF, JPEG, PNG) makes it easy to share your work with others.
 Whether you're working on a single-page flyer or a multi-page booklet, Swift Publisher provides a powerful and user-friendly solution for all your publishing needs.

+With Swift Publisher, you can choose from a wide selection of templates or create your own designs from scratch.
+The app includes an extensive library of pre-designed templates, graphic elements, and fonts that make it easy to customize your projects.
+You can add text, images, shapes, and effects, and everything is fully customizable, allowing you to create unique designs for any occasion.

+Swift Publisher's simple drag-and-drop interface allows for quick layout adjustments, and its ability to export designs in various formats (PDF, JPEG, PNG) makes it easy to share your work with others.
+Whether you're working on a single-page flyer or a multi-page booklet, Swift Publisher provides a powerful and user-friendly solution for all your publishing needs.
 ---

 ## Major Features